julendiaz/etch-a-sketch/README.md

 ## Additional Improvements

-- [ ] Change the image of the cursor to rainbow, brush or eraser
 - [x] Solve hover and focus btn while selecting and painting
 - [ ] Come up with a cleaner solution for hovering brushes feature
 - [x] Make the prompt only with a number between 1 and 81